EstevesDouglas/awesome-hackerspaces/README.md

 # awesome-hackerspaces
 A curated list of awesome Hackerspaces

+Hacker Ethics
+What are the ethical principles of hacking - motivation and limits

+Access to computers - and anything which might teach you something about the way the world really works - should be unlimited and total.
+Always yield to the Hands-On Imperative!
+All information should be free.
+Mistrust authority - promote decentralization.
+Hackers should be judged by their acting, not bogus criteria such as degrees, age, race, or position.
+You can create art and beauty on a computer.
+Computers can change your life for the better.
+Don't litter other people's data.
+Make public data available, protect private data.
+The hacker ethics were first written down by Steven Levy in his book "Hackers: Heroes of the Computer Revolution (ISBN 0-440-13405-6, 1984).
+He mentions the Tech Model Railroad Club at MIT, their members constructed a supersystem of relays and switches - some of them became core members the ai lab.
+They used the term "hack" for an "elaborate ... prank" with "serious respect implied".
+The hacker ethics evolved in a time when computers were scarce; and the people sharing a machine had to think about rules of cooperation.

+The last two point are additions by the CCC from the 80s.
+After some more or less crazy individuals from the hacker scene had the idea of offering their "hacker know-how" to the KGB there were intense discussions, three letter agencies have a somewhat different opinion about freedom of information.
+As well were intrusions into outside systems considered more and more counter productive.

+To protect the privacy of the individual and to strengthen the freedom of the information which concern the public the yet last point was added.

+Hacker ethics are —like the rest of the world— as such in constant discussion and development.
+The above rules should be considered as guidelines and basis for discussion.

 # Brazilian Hackerspace
 ## Laboratório Hacker de Campinas
 [Laboratório Hacker de Campinas page.](https://wiki.hackerspaces.org/Laborat%C3%B3rio_Hacker_de_Campinas)